Extra requirements for controlling third party accreditation

 Other requirements

-You must maintain records detailing which organisation each AEWV holder is placed with including, but not limited to, starting and finishing dates, the working locations, hours paid and hours worked (this includes hours for salaried AEWV holders).
+You must maintain records detailing which organisation each AEWV holder is placed with including, but not limited to, start and finish dates, the working locations, hours paid and hours worked (this includes hours for salaried AEWV holders).

 Help for employers